wangeditor-team/wangEditor-v5-doc/docs/en/v5/menu-config.md

     customInsert(res: any, insertFn: InsertFnType) {
         // `res` is server response

-        // Get video's url in res, and insert to editor insertFn(url)
+        // Get video's url and poster in res, and insert to editor insertFn(url, poster)
     },
 }
 ```